 When will construction commence?

 There are a number of pre-requisites to construction being able to commence.
 These include finalising the design in detail, establishing a robust cost estimate, securing all necessary approvals including environmental approvals, securing funding and then procuring suitable contractors and resources to complete the works.
-Works are unlikely to commence before the end of 2020.

 How much parking will be available at the facility?